MobleyLab/buried-water-electrostatics/README.md

 </html>
 ```

-And the ...Example_Script,py will terminate.
+and the ...Example_Script,py will terminate.
 These proteins do not have .pdb formatted files to download on the PDB database, thus the url-retrieval for them fails.
-The Buried_Water_Run_Example_Script.py script will output an error for the analysis of these files and terminate.
+The Buried_Water_Run_Example_Script.py script will output an error for the analysis of these files, and terminate.

+`buried_wats.slurm` is an example of a script to run the analysis on a computing cluster.